 30% tax ruling - general info

-- You have a specific field of expertise that is not or is only barely available on the Dutch employment market.
-You are deemed to possess that expertise if your taxable salary (not including the tax-free allowance) in the Netherlands is at least € 37,743 or € 28,690 (lower salary criteria for persons under the age of 30 with a Dutch university Master’s degree or an equivalent degree in a country other than the Netherlands);
+- You have a specific field of expertise that is not/scarcely available on the Dutch employment market.
+You are deemed to possess that expertise if your taxable salary (not including the tax-free allowance) in the Netherlands is at least € 38.961 or € 29.616 (lower salary criteria for persons under the age of 30 with a Dutch university Master’s degree or an equivalent degree in a country other than the Netherlands);

-- Of the 2 years before your 1st working day in the Netherlands, you lived outside the Netherlands for more than 16 months, at an exact (not driving) distance of more than 150 kilometres from the Dutch border.
+- Out of the 2 years before your 1st working day in The Netherlands, you have been living outside of The Netherlands for more than 16 months, at an exact (not driving) distance of more than 150 kilometres from the Dutch border.

 Are you an employee with a doctoral degree (PhD)?
-And did you start working in the Netherlands within one year after getting your PhD?
-Then you must have lived more than 150 kilometres from the Dutch border for longer than 16 months in the 24 months preceding the commencement of your doctoral research.
-It is accepted that a person lived in the Netherlands, or within a radius of 150 kilometres from the Dutch border, during the doctoral research period in the Netherlands - or within a radius of 150 kilometres from the Dutch border.
-It is also accepted that a person lived in the Netherlands between the completion of the doctoral research period and the start of your employment in the Netherlands (has to be within one year after getting a PhD), or within a radius of 150 kilometres from the Dutch border.
+And did you start working in The Netherlands within one year after getting your PhD?
+Then you must have been living more than 150 kilometres from the Dutch border for longer than 16 months in the 24 months preceding the start of your doctoral research.
+It is accepted that a person has been living in the Netherlands, or within a radius of 150 kilometres from the Dutch border, during the doctoral research period in The Netherlands - or within a radius of 150 kilometres from the Dutch border.
+It is also accepted that a person has been living in The Netherlands between the completion of the doctoral research period and the start of his/her employment in The Netherlands (has to be within one year after getting a PhD), or within a radius of 150 kilometres from the Dutch border.

 Need assistance with your 30% ruling application now?